tifuun/raimad/README.md

 ### tooling

-We use flake8, mypy, unit tests, and coverage.py to ensure code quality.
+We use flake8, ruff, unit tests, and coverage.py to ensure code quality.

 - Unit tests can be run with `python -m unittest` from the root of this repo.